HiPERCAM/hipercam/docs/reduction.rst

 You may well find that your data has particular features that the current pipeline does not allow for.
-An obvious one is with crowded fields, which can only roughly be accomodated with judicious application of the options within setaper.
+An obvious one is with crowded fields, which can only roughly be accomodated with judicious application of the options within |setaper|.
 The pipeline does not aim to replicate packages designed to handle crowded fields, and you are best advised to port the data over into single frames using |grab|, remembering that the 'hcm' files are nothing more than a particular form of FITS.
 If your data requires only a small level of